 The vertical axis represents the value of the manager's portfolio.
 Zero is indicated by the horizontal magenta strip in the center of the graphics window.
-The upper limit is set by a slider, the default value is four.
-A portfolio value of one is normal.
+The upper limit is set by a slider, the default value is 4.
+A portfolio value of one is a "normal" portfolio size.

 A chosen number of managers begin at initial positions in the state space.
-Model coordinates (u, z) correspond to screen coordinates (xcor, ycor).
+Model coords (u, z) correspond to screen coords (xcor, ycor).
 The initial distribution is important to the outcome of a run.
 The model starts up with a random distribution in a rectangle of setable width (sliders for width and center) and height (sliders for altitude and height).

-At the start, and after each step of the run, the density of managers as a function of the horizontal coordinate in the strategy space is shown as a histogram in the plot window.
+At the start, and after each step of the run, the density of managers as a function of the horizontal coordinate in the strategy space is shown as a histogram in the plot window, showing the total number of managers on each patch.
+Patches are roughly discretized, the graphics window is 35 patches wide and 15 high.

 The stepsize may be set with the "frequency" chooser (drop-down menu).
-For example, if "52" is chosen in the drop-down menu, this signifies a frequency of 52 steps per year (weeks), and the variable "stepsize" in the program is set to 1/52 years.
+For example, if "52" is chosen in the drop-down menu, this signifies a frequency of 52 steps per year, and the variable "stepsize" in the program is set to 1/52 years.